elliottslaughter/task-bench-paper/pldi20_reviews/rebuttal.md

 PaRSEC uses a task pruning algorithm to improve scalability at large node counts.
 Initial Task Bench results achieved less than the expected scalability: METG was rising too quickly with node count.
-This was diagnosed by the PaRSEC developers as a bug in task pruning, and subsequently fixed.
+The PaRSEC developers diagnosed this as a bug in task pruning, and it was subsequently fixed.
 We also implemented a version of the PaRSEC code, `shard`, which uses manual pruning to demonstrate that additional gains may be possible.

 Early Task Bench results for Dask revealed that the cost of scheduling a task was $\mathcal{O}(N)$ where $N$ is the number of tasks in a task graph, causing overall cost for a task graph with $N$ nodes to be
 $\mathcal{O}(N^2)$.
 This issue was reported to and confirmed by the Dask developers.
-As a work around, our result in the paper use a lower-level interface which does not suffer from this asymptotic slowdown.
+As a work around, our results in the paper use a lower-level interface which does not suffer from this asymptotic slowdown.

 Initial experiments with TensorFlow revealed that the TensorFlow Task Bench implementation was not able to use all cores on a node (thus making it impossible to measure METG since the efficiency was below 50%).
-This was diagnosed by the TensorFlow developers as an issue in constant folding.
+The TensorFlow developers diagnosed this as an issue in constant folding.
 The entire Task Bench task graph was being detected as constant, and the constant-folding pass runs on one core.
-As a workaround, the developers suggested marking the task graph inputs as non-constant so that TensorFlow's normal task scheduler could be used.
+As a workaround, the developers suggested marking the task graph inputs as non-constant so that TensorFlow's standard task scheduler could be used.

 ## OpenMP Code Excerpt